basp/linie/README.md

-# Linsi
+# Linie
-Linsi is a very basic ray tracing kernel.
+Linie is a ray tracing kernel.